curtismchale/CM-LaunchBar-Scripts/README.markdown

 ### iupdate ###

 Simple script that causes your iPod to sync with iTunes.
 Just something I often do before I leave my desk so I have the newest podcasts.
+No text entry is required.
+Just start typing the script name and press enter once it is selected.